Optimal Vaccination Policy to Prevent Endemicity: A Stochastic Model: Public health applications

 As an application of our model, we now study in more details two specific situations.
 In the first situation, we assume that a fraction of the population does not get vaccinated.
 This could reflect among other examples vaccine hesitancy, impossibility to receive a vaccine, or unequal access to the vaccination.
 We want to understand the impact at the population level of having such a subpopulation that is not vaccinated, and to derive an expression for the minimal fraction of the population that needs to be vaccinated to prevent endemicity.

 In the second situation, we consider that the population is divided into two groups, which can represent two distinct physical locations (cities, countries), or two groups in a heterogeneous population.
-We assume that a fixed number of vaccine doses can be administrated per unit of time, due to resource limitation, such as limited vaccine production or deployment.
+We assume that a fixed number of vaccine doses can be administrated per unit of time, due to resource limitation such as limited vaccine production or deployment.
 We investigate the impact of an uneven allocation of these doses between the two groups.

-In both situations the population is no longer homogeneous, in the sense that it is made of several groups, with a different vaccination policy enforced in each group.
+In both situations the population is no longer homogeneous, in the sense that it is made of several groups with a different vaccination policy enforced in each group.
 We start by making a straightforward extension of our model to such a heterogeneous population in Section~\ref{SS:heterogeneousModel}.
-We will derive briefly in Section~\ref{SS:endemicHeterogeneous} a corresponding law of large number and criterion for the existence of an endemic equilibrium, similar to that for the homogeneous model.
-Finally we study our two situations in Section~\ref{SS:endemicity_2pop}.
+We will derive briefly in Section~\ref{SS:endemicHeterogeneous} a corresponding law of large numbers and criterion for the existence of an endemic equilibrium, similar to that for the homogeneous model.
+In Section~\ref{sec:twoGroups} we provide some general results in the case of two subpopulations, and we finally our two situations of interest in Section~\ref{SS:endemicity_2pop}.